tbayart/Mangos-TEx/README.md

 A tool to retrieve "locales" data for Mangos project and update your Mangos database.

-This is a work in progress, not really usefull tool yet.
+This is a work in progress, barely usable tool.

 Actual status :
 -------------